Eva Carrière: Investigations

 In 1920, anthropologist Eric Dingwall and physician-psychical researcher V. J. Woolley tested Carrière in London.
 They found no evidence of psychic phenomena, discovered that her ectoplasm was made from chewed paper, and said "the séances proved negative".
 Ruth Brandon wrote that Carrière produced some of her effects by regurgitation, hiding her ectoplasm in the séance cabinet and using her secret accomplice Bisson.

 According to Harry Price, the photographs of her ectoplasm taken with Schrenck-Notzing looked artificial and two-dimensional, made from cardboard and newspaper portraits, and that there were no scientific controls, as both her hands were free.
 In 1920, Carrière was investigated by the Society for Psychical Research (SPR) in London.
-She was also investigated in 1922 and the result of the tests were negative.
+She was also investigated in 1922 and the results of the tests were negative.

 In 1954, Donald West wrote that Carrière's ectoplasm was made of cut-out paper faces from magazines and newspapers, on which fold marks could sometimes be seen from the photographs.
 A photograph of Carrière taken from the back of the ectoplasm face revealed it was made from a magazine cut out, complete with the letters "Le Miro".
 The two-dimensional face had been clipped from the French magazine Le Miroir.
 Back issues of the magazine also matched some of Carrière's ectoplasm faces.
 In 1913, a Miss Barkley in an article in the newspaper Neue Wiener Tagblatt exposed the fraud of Carrière:

 Miss Eva prepared the heads before every séance, and endeavoured to make them unrecognizable.
 A clean-shaven face was decorated with a beard.
 Grey hairs became black curls, a broad forehead was made into a narrow one.
 In spite of all her endeavours, she could not obliterate certain characteristic lines.

 Carrière used cut out faces of Woodrow Wilson, King Ferdinand of Bulgaria, French president Raymond Poincaré, and actress Mona Delza.

 In 1954, Rudolf Lambert, an SPR member, published details of fraud which had been suppressed by many early members of the Institute Metapsychique International (IMI).
 Lambert had studied Gustav Geley's files on Eva Carrière and discovered photographs taken by her companion Juliette Bisson depicting fraudulent ectoplasm.
 Various "materializations" were artificially attached to Eva's hair by wires.
 Geley never published his discovery.
 Eugéne Osty, the director of the Institute, and members Jean Meyer, Albert von Schrenck-Notzing and Charles Richet all knew about the fraudulent photographs, but were firm believers in spirituality phenomena, so demanded the scandal be kept secret.